About This Episode

 Layla Kattermann 11:18

-The silencing of Palestinian human rights advocacy, which violates the freedom of expression, assembly and association, the three freedoms that are fundamental in opening civic space is not only violated for Palestinians, but also of anyone expressing solidarity with the Palestinian cause.
+The silencing of Palestinian human rights advocacy, which violates the freedom of expression, assembly, and association — the three freedoms that are fundamental in opening civic space — is not only violated for Palestinians, but also for anyone expressing solidarity with the Palestinian cause.

-At the moment, we see a very strong effort of European politicians and media to socialize Europeans to think and act on Palestine in a way that echoes the us versus them and civilized versus uncivilized dictonomy of 911.
+At the moment, we see a very strong effort of European politicians and media to socialize Europeans to think and act on Palestine in a way that echoes the “us versus them” and “civilized versus uncivilized” dichotomy of 9/11.
 However, the mechanisms and tactics used to silence criticism of Israel today are not as visible as imprisonments and murders of dissidents were in the past.

-So instead, Israel and Europe practice something that Yasbir Pawar calls the right to maim, meaning the right to permanently damage or disable a people’s physical, psychological, and organizational strength.
-So Israel attempts to disable more Palestinians than it kills.
-Such as in the march of return and Europe attempts to damage more civil societies than it shut down.
+So instead, Israel and Europe practice something that Jasbir Puar calls “the right to maim,” meaning the right to permanently damage or disable a people’s physical, psychological, and organizational strength.
+So Israel attempts to disable more Palestinians than it kills, such as in the March of Return, and Europe attempts to damage more civil societies than it shuts down.

-However, what is different now is that several European states are actually actively shutting down civil societies and criminalizing solidarity groups such as semi doom as well as widely used slogans like from the river to the sea, Palestine will be free.
-But what is happening right now is might be unprecedented in terms of its criminalization, but at the same time, it is the continuation of a trend that Europe has been working on for five years, such as the implementation of the IHRA definition or anti BDS motions, which all now are, of course, blowing up in the face of the Palestine Solidarity Movement.
+However, what is different now is that several European states are actually actively shutting down civil societies and criminalizing solidarity groups such as Samidoun, as well as widely used slogans like “from the river to the sea, Palestine will be free.”
+But what is happening right now might be unprecedented in terms of its criminalization, but at the same time, it is the continuation of a trend that Europe has been working on for five years, such as the implementation of the IHRA definition or anti-BDS motions, which all now are, of course, blowing up in the face of the Palestine solidarity movement.

 Diala Shamas 14:11

-I think there’s a question of, like, quality and scale.
+I think there’s a question of quality and scale.
 I think it’s not unprecedented to the extent that we have seen all of these avenues of repression for a very long time.

 We are able to meet this moment.
-But there’s also a dire need to kind of expand and handle an unprecedented caseload.
+But there’s also a dire need to expand and handle an unprecedented caseload.

 Yara Hawari 16:35

-So what kind of work have the European Legal Support Centre been involved in, in light of this repression?
+So what kind of work have the European Legal Support Center been involved in, in light of this repression?

 Layla Kattermann 16:55